wisdom2608/Learn-Terraform/Terraform-Workspaces/deployment/README.md

 terraform apply —var-file=dev.tfvars
 ```

-if we wan to create resources in the `staging` environment, we can run
+if we want to create resources in the `staging` environment, we can run

 ```bash
 terraform apply —var-file=stage.tfvars
 ```
-if we wan to create resources in the `prod` environment, we can run
+if we want to create resources in the `prod` environment, we can run

 ```bash
 terraform apply —var-file=prod.tfvars